altocodenl/tagaway-mobile/tagaway/lib/readme.md

       - email already registered => 403 {error: 'email'}
       - we have too many users. => ?
    - Go through other services and notify with snackbar when there's an error
-- General
-   - Redirect in the same way everywhere and use strings, not imported views at the top.
-Also rename view ids (on some views only) to keep things short
-   - Move utility functions from constants to toolsService
 - Design distinctive icon for app (Tom)
 - Design manage tags view (rename, delete) (Tom)
 - Tutorial (Tom)